mikeverwer/mikeverwer.github.io/assets/docs/teaching.md

 For a full look at my teaching credentials, including resume, teaching philosophy, samples of work, and student feedback; see my Teaching Portfolio by clicking the link in the right sidebar.

-I've been teaching at Mohawk College since 2019.
-The main courses I teach are Math for Computer Studies and Discrete Math & Statistics; however I have also taught numerous other math courses.
+I was a professor at Mohawk College from 2019 until 2024.
+The main courses I taught are Math for Computer Studies and Discrete Math & Statistics; however I also taught numerous other math courses.

+I am currently available for private tutoring and would love to help students enhance their understanding of mathematics and programming.
+With my background in mathematics, I can assist with a range of topics, from foundational concepts to more advanced subjects all throughout the the high school and college levels.
+Additionally, I have a strong proficiency in Python and can guide students through everything from basic programming principles to more complex projects.
+Feel free to reach out at [my email](mailto:mike.verwer@gmail.com?subject=Private%20Tutoring%20Inquiry) if you would like to schedule a session.

 ---